 MERMAIDS AND OTHER CREATURES

-What we portray in our everyday life is also not likely real, and the masks and costumes we put on during parades and other rituals are an attempt to escape from one unreality to another, if only for a short time.
+What we portray in daily life is likely not real and the masks and costumes we put on is an attempt to escape from one unreality to another- if only for a short time.